dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis.md

 <xref:Microsoft.Extensions.DependencyInjection.ServiceProviderOptions.ValidateScopes> and <xref:Microsoft.Extensions.DependencyInjection.ServiceProviderOptions.ValidateOnBuild> are enabled by default in the [Development](xref:fundamentals/environments) but disabled in release mode.

-With `ValidateOnBuild=true`, the DI container validates the service configuration at build time.
+When `ValidateOnBuild=true`, the DI container validates the service configuration at build time.
 If the service configuration is invalid, the build fails at app startup, rather than at runtime when the service is requested.

-With `ValidateScopes=true`, the DI container validates a scoped service is not resolved from the singleton container.
-Resolving a scoped service from the singleton container can result in memory leaks.
+When `ValidateScopes=true`, the DI container validates a scoped service isn't resolved from the singleton container.
+Resolving a scoped service from the singleton container can result in a memory leak.

 `ValidateScopes` and `ValidateOnBuild` are false by default in release mode for performance reasons.